 The Cherokee people ended their year and started the new year in autumn.
 It’s interesting—and makes sense—that they chose the harvest to mark the end of the year.
 The earth had gone through a cycle: the food had grown from spring, through summer, and then was harvested in the fall.
 The cycle was finished; time to start anew.
 The New Year was celebrated with a festival that featured purifications, dancing, prayers and offerings, and food such as corn, beans, squash, and meat.

 Since the Cherokee calendar was and still is extremely tied to the phases of the moon, the timing of the New Year observation is somewhat up for debate.
-Some sources say that it was observed on the first full moon after the start of autumn.
-Other sources report that the New Year was observed ten days after the first full moon (which is today, October 18th, 2014), the ten days probably being a period of fasting and preparation for the festival.
+Some sources say that it was observed on the first full moon after the start of autumn, which is today, September 28th, 2015.
+Other sources report that the New Year was observed ten days after the first full moon, the ten days probably being a period of fasting and preparation for the festival.
 Still other sources cite the first full moon in the Cherokee month of Nvdadequa or Nvwatitequa—which happens during our month of November—as the true Cherokee New Year.

 Whenever it was celebrated, it was surely around this time... when the earth turns, the days grow shorter, the nights grow longer, and the weather turns cold.
 We prepare for the introspection that comes with winter, when the ground sleeps under the snow.
 That is the beginning of the year, the beginning of time: from darkness and cold springs life, new growth.